nestorwheelock/chromium-based-browsers-secrets-dump-cross-compile/README.md

 ---

-This README now includes details about the issues we encountered during cross-compiling, the system libraries we had to install, and how we fixed them to successfully compile the project on a Linux environment for Windows.
+This README now includes detailed setup instructions, including dependency installation using the `setup_dependencies.sh` script, as well as manual steps and solutions to problems encountered during cross-compiling.